Agents & Policyholders

 Risk Transfer Examples

-Summary: Risk transfer involves transferring the risk of injury or property damage caused by a company you hired - a contractor, vendor or other suppliers -- through a contract or insurance policy.
+Risk transfer involves transferring the risk of injury or property damage caused by a company you hired - a contractor, vendor or other suppliers -- through a contract or insurance policy.
 Transferring risk examples include commercial property tenants assuming the risk for keeping sidewalks clear, an apartment complex transferring the risk of theft to a security company and subcontractors assuming the risk for the work they perform for a contractor on a property.

 Injuries and property damage caused by a company your business hired, such as suppliers, vendors, service providers or subcontractors, can increase your involvement in claim situations that you did not foresee.
 However, utilizing these companies is often essential to running a successful business.
 When a business owner begins negotiating contracts for rendered services, there are definite benefits to transferring potential liabilities to the business providing the services.

-What Does Risk Transfer Mean?
+Risk Transfer Definition

 Just like other loss control efforts,